 Tom Cruise plans to film a movie in space — and could be the first civilian to do a spacewalk

-Tom Cruise plans to film a movie in space — and could be the first civilian to do a spacewalkget the free app

 Tom Cruise's next mission could make history.
 If the plans for an upcoming film come through, he would fly to space to film the moment where he helps save the planet.